hapijs/hapi/docs/Repo-Guidelines.md

 ## Retiring

-Sometimes one of the [hapijs](https://github.com/hapijs) modules becomes severely outdated or obsolete.
+Sometimes one of the [hapijs](https://github.com/hapijs) modules becomes outdated or obsolete.
 At that time, the team will decide the next steps to take with the module.
 If the team has decided that the module is no longer useful, it will be immediately retired.
 If the module is still useful by the general community, a request for a new maintainer will be sent through the normal communication channels.
 If no one volunteers to take over the project after one week, it is retired.

-If a new maintainer does volunteer, the repository ownership is transfered out of the hapijs to the new maintainer.
+If a new maintainer does volunteer, the repository ownership is transfered out of the hapijs organization to the new maintainer.
 The license must be updated to remove any mention of Walmart or hapijs.

 ### Steps to Retire
-1. README.md is updated with the "Retired" image and the message "No longer being maintained" and a link to the last versions' README.md.
+1. "README.md" is updated with the "Retired" image and the message "No longer being maintained".
+A link should also be added that points to the last version's "README.md".
-2. Close and tag (with "deprecated") all open issues.
+2. Tag all open issues with the "deprecated" tag and then close them.
 Disable issues globally in the repository settings.
 3. Bump the minor version of the module in "package.json".
-4. The Lead Maintainer should then follow the steps for [releases](#releases)
+4. The Lead Maintainer should then follow the steps for [releases](#releases).
-5. Finally the Lead Maintainer should issue an `npm deprecate` command and deprecate all versions of the module and provide an informative message.
+5. The Lead Maintainer should issue an `npm deprecate` command and deprecate all versions of the module.